martintara/creepy/src/README.md

             except ValueError:
                 print("Invalid input.
 Please enter three numbers separated by commas, or 'q' to quit.")

-# move_to_coordinates and move_to_global_position uses different scopes to determine coordinates the tip of a leg goes to.
+    # move_to_coordinates and move_to_global_position is based on inverse kinematics.
+It moves the end effector of a leg to a desired xyz coordinate.

-# move_to_coordinates is not implemented correctly.
     def move_to_coordinates(self, x, y, z):
         theta1, theta2, theta3 = self.calculate_angles(x, y, z)
         self.servos[0].move_to_angle(theta1)